WPDrill/framework/README.md

 ## Getting Started

-To get started with WPDrill, you need to have a basic understanding of WordPress plugin development as well as familiarity with JavaScript, PHP, Composer, NPM, Vue, and C.
+To get started with WPDrill, you need to have a basic understanding of WordPress plugin development as well as familiarity with PHP, JavaScript, Composer, NPM.

 ## Documentation